ssocias/cassie_docs/source/notifications.rst

 A list(s) of Notification Objects.

-    **If ALL notifications have been requested, only one list entitled "notifications" will be returned.**
-        * **notifications**: a list of Notification Objects for all notifications

-    **If only certain types of notifications have been requested, there will be a separate list for each type.**
+    **If ALL notifications have been requested, multiple lists are returned.
+There is a separate list of Notification Objects for every notification_type, as specified in the table above.**

 **Sample Response**